saltukalakus/idiomatic-rust-snippets/src/essentials/packaging/features-compilation.md

 `default-features = false` disables the **default** features.
 `features = ["feature1"]` enables the **feature1** specifically.

-### Summary

 `features`: Allow conditional compilation and optional dependencies.<br/>
 `default` attribute: Default features is enabled by default unless explicitly disabled.<br/>

 Custom Features can be added in Cargo.toml and enabled or disabled as needed.
-You can use `#[cfg(feature = "feature_name")]` at the top of the function to include/exclude from teh code based on the feature availability.Features provide a powerful way to manage optional functionality and dependencies in Rust projects.<br/>
+You can use `#[cfg(feature = "feature_name")]` at the top of the function to include/exclude from teh code based on the feature availability.<br/>